 - Keep to a regular bedtime, even on weekends.

-- Make sure the bedroom is conducive to sleep—drawn blinds, no lights, TV, or computer.
+- Make sure the bedroom is conducive to sleep—drawn blinds and no lights, TV, cell phone, or computer.

 - Sleep in on the weekends, but no more than 2-3 hours later than normal.

 - Restrict your napping to 30 minutes or less during the day.
 Napping more than 30 minutes or later in the day can interfere with your nighttime sleep schedule.

 - Achieve a balanced schedule and avoid overloading.

 National Sleep Foundation http://www.sleepfoundation.org

 Health Canada http://hc-sc.gc.ca